ebmoon/spyro-sygus/README.md

 ### Running Spyro[SMT] for benchmark set

-Command `python3 run_benchmarks.py -a` will run Spyro[Sketch] for every benchmark problem with three differents random seeds `[32, 64, 128]`.
+Command `python3 run_benchmarks.py -a` will run Spyro[SMT] for every benchmark problem with three differents random seeds `[32, 64, 128]`.
 Running `python3 run_benchmarks.py -a` will take about 3 hours.

 This will generate files containing synthesized properties and CSV files containing statistics in the `results` directory.
 For example, `smt_default_32.csv` contains statistics for seed 32, and `smt_nofreeze_128.csv` contains statistics for seed 128, executed without freezing negative examples.
 It also creates files with suffix `_median`, which has median running time among three runs.